fabianegli/FileZilla-icon-hi-resolution/README.md

 Shortcomings of this project
 ============================
 This version of the high resolution icon for FileZilla is based on the SVG from Wikipedia.
-Even though for I think for me it was a reasonable choice, there is a more detailed version of the logo available from http://opensourcebydesign.org/files/filezilla-hires-icon.zip but for me, it still looks/is a little bit pixelated in the 512x512@2x version.
+Even though I think for me it was a reasonable choice, there is a more detailed version of the logo available from http://opensourcebydesign.org/files/filezilla-hires-icon.zip but for me, it still looks/is a little bit pixelated in the 512x512@2x version.

 Aknowldgement
 =============